Seldom-SE/Seldom-SE.github.io/index.md

 on the side.

 In May 2022, I earned my Software Engineering B.S. from Arizona State University with a 4.00 GPA.
-Since then, I lived off the money I saved up and worked on various projects in Bevy.
+Then, I lived off the money I saved up and worked on various projects in Bevy.
 After adding Rhai scripting to [one of my games](#mystery-castle-may-2022---july-2022), I realized some of my work could be useful to other developers.
 Since then, I've been writing my games in a decoupled way, so I can pull out a piece of it and release it as a plugin.
 I've released